rajbot/CDX-Writer/README.md

 More information about the CDX format syntax can be found here: http://www.archive.org/web/researcher/cdx_legend.php

+## Installation

+Unfortunately, this script is not propery packaed and cannot be installed via pip.
+See the [.travis.yml](https://github.com/rajbot/CDX-Writer/blob/master/.travis.yml) file for hints on how to get it running.

 ## Differences between cdx_writer.py and access-access cdx files